 3. 360-Degree Security Camera

 The 360-degree cameras offer even more area coverage as compared to PTZ cameras.
-They consist of multiple cameras that are installed in a dome housing.
+They consist of multiple security cameras that are installed in a dome housing.
 You can zoom in and out in different directions up to a certain limit.
-The footage of the camera can serve as a great forensic evidence as the camera faces in all the directions.
+The footage of the camera can serve as great forensic evidence as the camera faces in all the directions.

 Using 360-degree cameras is recommended in areas with an unobstructed field of view.
 If this is not the case, you will be better served with a PTZ or a pair of a fixed camera.